 Applications need to be submitted the academic year before you go on exchange.
-The main application period for the upcoming 2022/23 academic year will run between Monday 4 October and 5pm on Monday 15 November 2021.
-The online application form is accessed here on MyNapier.
+The main application period for the upcoming 2023/24 academic year is now CLOSED.

 There is a second opportunity to apply to study abroad if you missed the first application round.
-This is through exchange clearing and applications will be open from Monday 24 April to Monday 23 May 2022.
+This is through exchange clearing and applications will open in late April 2023.
 Please note that the exchange clearing period only offers places that were not allocated during the first application round and these exchanges will take place during ENU's trimester 2 only.

 Follow the instructions below for help on how to complete the application form.

 Step 1: Research where you would like to go for your exchange using the information provided about our partners and make sure you have read through the outgoing students policy and procedure document so that you know exactly what is involved in going on exchange.
 You will also need to speak to your programme leader to make sure your exchange fits in with your studies.

 Step 2: Complete the Edinburgh Napier Study Abroad Application form.
 You can save and come back to your application at any point before submitting but once you submit it, you will not be able to make any further changes.
 Here are some tips for completing the form:

 - Make sure you select the correct exchange duration (full year, trimester 1 only or trimester 2 only);